Amsterdam Merit Scholarship (AMS)

 - IELTS: overall score of 7.0 (minimum score of 7.0 for each component);

-- Cambridge Certificate of Advanced English (CAE): grade A
+- Cambridge Certificate of Advanced English (CAE): A

-- Cambridge Certificate for Proficiency in English (CPE): grade B (or C if test taken after Jan.
-2015);
+- Cambridge Certificate for Proficiency in English (CPE): C

-Please make sure you upload your MA and scholarship application onto your Personal Service Page before 1 February.
+Please make sure you submit your Master's and scholarship application before 15 January.
 Late or incomplete applications for the AMS scholarship will not be considered.

 How to apply

-You will need to upload a scholarship application parallel to your MA application.
-The MA application and the scholarship application will be reviewed by different selection committees.
-Submit your scholarship application by completing the following steps:
+You will need to upload a scholarship application parallel to your Master's application.
+The Master's application and the scholarship application will be reviewed by different selection committees.
+Submit your scholarship application and Master's application by completing the following steps:

-- You start your application for a regular MA programme (1-year programme).
+- You start your application for a one-year non-selective Master's programme.

-- In the online application form for the Master's programmes in the Humanities, you will find the option ‘apply for a scholarship’.
+- On your MyInfo application form for the Humanities Master's programme, you will find the option ‘apply for a scholarship’.
 Tick this box;

-- You upload all the MA application documents onto your Personal Service Page before 1 February for your choice of MA programme;
+- You upload all the Master's application documents in MyInfo before 15 January for your choice of Master's programme;

-- In the meantime you also upload your scholarship application onto your Personal Service Page before 1 February.
+- In the meantime, you also upload your scholarship application form in Pontifex Survey before 15 January.
 You need to use the Required Scholarship Application Format (see below) and upload it under the section 'Scholarship application' as one document containing the following components:

 - Academic records: transcripts (and diploma if you have already finished your degree), including your GPA (see Academic requirements);